-A foreign body is anything that is in your rabbit’s eye that shouldn’t be there, such as a piece of bedding, food, or something else that doesn't belong in or around an eye.
-These items are often lightweight and easily end up getting stuck in a large eye.
+A foreign body is anything in your rabbit’s eye that shouldn’t be there, such as a piece of bedding, food, or something else that doesn't belong in or around the eye.
+These items are often lightweight and may end up getting stuck in a large eye.

 Rabbit Eye Abscesses

-The eye itself can be punctured, become infected, and abscess, but more commonly the area directly under the eye swells up and an abscess forms due to a wound around the eye.
-You may notice a bump under your rabbit's eye just suddenly appear one day.
-This is usually from a scratch or a bite that got infected.
+The eye itself may be punctured, become infected, and abscess.
+More commonly, the area directly under the eye swells up, and an abscess forms because of a wound around the eye.
+You may notice that a bump under your rabbit's eye just suddenly appears one day.
+This is usually caused by a scratch or a bite that got infected.

 Rabbit Eye Ulcers

 When something gets stuck in your rabbit's eye (such as bedding) or another trauma occurs to the eyeball itself, damage to the clear, outermost layer of the eye called the cornea can occur and an ulcer may result.
 An ulcer is a hole or defect in the cornea.
 It could be a small spot or could cover the entire eye.
 Ulcers are very painful.
 Your rabbit may be holding its eye shut or be scratching the eye with its paw.
 These are signs that the eye is painful or irritating to your rabbit.

 Also known as "pink eye," conjunctivitis is inflammation of the pink flesh that surrounds your rabbit's eye.
 This pink- to red-colored fleshy part is called the conjunctiva.
 A rabbit can get conjunctivitis from dirty water or an environment that harbors bacteria, such as a dirty cage or a litter box that they like to lie in.